 Hot Chili Peppers (Capsicum): High in vitamin C. Good for suppressing appetite, burns calories, suppress fat accumulation, helps maintain body weight, has antioxidant properties, believed to assist in preventing cancer, strengthens the immune system and aids in asthma.

 Cumin: A high source of iron.
 It also contains manganese, calcium and magnesium.
 Iron transports oxygen from the lungs to all body cells.
 It is part of key enzyme systems for energy production and metabolism.
 Cumin has been traditionally known to aid in digestion and to help prevent cancer.
-Black cumin (nigella sativa) is said to help reduce inflammation associated with rheumatoid arthritis.
+Black Cumin (nigella sativa) is said to help reduce inflammation associated with rheumatoid arthritis.
+It certainly has amazing medicinal properties and is a definite luxury.

-Cumin is great in legume dishes, with lentils, rice, and sautéed with vegetables and over fresh popcorn.
+Cumin is great in legume dishes, with lentils, rice, sautéed with vegetables and on fresh popcorn with a touch of garlic.

 Oregano: This versatile medicinal spice is loaded with vitamins and minerals such as vitamin K, manganese, iron, fiber, calcium, vitamin E and tryptophan.
 It is a very effective anti-bacterial, a strong anti-oxidant, is high in fiber which helps break down cholesterol and reduce the risk of colon cancer.